oneops/oneops-training/includes/user-1-beginner-5-transition.md

 Defines your application runtime scenarios with regards to

-- security,
+- Security,
-- reliability,
+- Reliability,
-- scalability,
+- Scalability,
-- and availability mode.
+- and Availability Mode.

-"How and where to deploy and run"
+<em class="yellow">How and where to deploy and run.</em>

 ## Creating Environments